tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 }

 // PeerError is a peer error reported by a reactor via the Error channel.
 The
-// severity may cause the peer to be disconnected or banned depending on the
+// severity may cause the peer to be disconnected or banned depending on policy. type PeerError struct {
-// router's policy.
-type PeerError struct {
     PeerID   PeerID
     Err      error
     Severity PeerErrorSeverity
 }

-// PeerErrorSeverity determines the severity of a peer error, which may cause the
+// PeerErrorSeverity determines the severity of a peer error. type PeerErrorSeverity string
-// peer to be disconnected or banned as appropriate. type PeerErrorSeverity string

 const (
-    PeerErrorSeverityMinor    PeerErrorSeverity = "minor"    // Mostly ignored.
+    PeerErrorSeverityLow      PeerErrorSeverity = "low"      // Mostly ignored.
-    PeerErrorSeverityMajor    PeerErrorSeverity = "major"    // May disconnect.
+    PeerErrorSeverityHigh     PeerErrorSeverity = "high"     // May disconnect.
     PeerErrorSeverityCritical PeerErrorSeverity = "critical" // Ban.
 )
 ```